rotzbouf/pi-hole-dns-lists/README.md

 <h1>piholeBL.txt</h1>
 https://raw.githubusercontent.com/rotzbouf/pi-hole-dns-lists/master/piholeBL.txt </br>
 The file piholeBL.txt contains all the above domains grouped in one file. </br>
+I did not experienced any problems on my daily use with the above list.
 The below files can be added additionally. <p>

 http://www.malwaredomainlist.com/hostslist/hosts.txt </br>